anpin/_cv_/src/site/src/pages/cv/index.md

 ## Summary

-Innovative and adaptable technical founder with deep experience across software engineering, smart building systems, and audiovisual technologies.
+Senior Software Engineer with 10+ years of experience across software engineering, smart building systems, and audiovisual technologies.
 I bring a practical mindset to solving complex problems — from building scalable, self-hosted platforms to integrating creative and embedded systems in real-world environments.

+Proven success in building high-performance, scalable, and maintainable systems across domains.

 Passionate about functional programming, reproducibility, and distributed architectures.
 I thrive in collaborative settings where technical depth meets human-centered design.
 Always open to new challenges — whether consulting, partnering on ambitious ideas, or supporting teams that value thoughtful engineering.

-In my spare time, I enjoy cycling, baking, exploring generative visuals, and reflecting on the nature of consciousness.
+In my spare time, I enjoy cycling,  exploring generative visuals, baking and reflecting on the nature of consciousness.

 ## Work Experience